sartography/SpiffWorkflow/README.md

 request.

 ## Credits and Thanks

-Special Thanks:
+Matthew Hampton (@matthewhampton) for building a great general purpose workflow engine in Python and founding SpiffWorkflow.

+Samuel Abels (@knipknap) for keeping SpiffWorkflow alive for the past few years, and offering us commit access to make these contributions

-Sartography (Sartography.com) undertook these efforts to support the development of a custom web application for the University of Virginia.
-We would like to thank UVA for their support and trust in allowing us to take on the mammoth task of building a general-purpose workflows system, and contributing something back to the open source community.
+The University of Virginia for their support and trust in allowing us to take on the mammoth task of building a general-purpose workflow system for BPMN, and allowing us to contribute that back to the open source community.

 Bruce Silver, the author of BPMN Quick and Easy Using Method and Style, whose work we referenced extensively as we made implementation decisions and educated ourselves on the BPMN and DMN standards.

-Samuel Abels (@knipknap) for keeping SpiffWorkflow alive for the past few years, and offering us commit access to make these contributions, and Matthew Hampton for kicking this project off and giving us sound footing on which to build.

 The BPMN.js library, without which we would not have the tools to effectively build out our models, embed an editor in our application, and pull this mad